sasha-kap/CV-to-Maps/README.md

 ## Purpose

-The purpose of this project is to create a way to automatically geolocate objects of interest in a dashcam camera video, so they could be added to the OpenStreetMap (OSM) database without manual geotagging by OSM volunteers.
+The purpose of this project is to create a way to automatically geolocate objects of interest observed and identified in a dashcam camera video, so they could be added to the OpenStreetMap (OSM) database without manual geotagging by OSM volunteers.

 The project involves a pipeline that processes a dashcam camera video that has every video frame geotagged by the camera's GPS functionality, identifies all objects of interest across all video frames, geolocates those objects by assigning latitude and longitude values to each of those objects, and evaluates the results of geolocation against existing OSM data.